renebarto/baremetal/doc/05-console-uart1.md

 102:     ldr x0, =MEM_KERNEL_STACK           // main thread runs in EL1t and uses sp_el0
 103:     mov sp, x0                          // init its stack
 104:
-105:     b main                              // Jump to main()
+105:     b sysinit                           // Jump to main()
 106:
 107: // End
 ```

 - Line 42: We include `SysConfig.h`.
 This header will define some defaults, and then include `MemoryMap.h`.
-Both will be handled after this.
+Both will be handled in the next sections.
-- TODO explain macro in detail
+- Line 44-86: A macro to set the ARM registers correctly, this will be explained in [Macro armv8_switch_to_el1_m](####Macro-armv8_switch_to_el1_m)
 - Line 88: Start of the .init section
-- Line 90: Declaration of the _start function, set if can be linked elsewhere
+- Line 90: Declaration of the _start function, such that it can be linked elsewhere
 - Line 91: Label of the _start function, which is where the function actually starts
 - Line 92: We read the current exception level, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 380.
 This will contain the current exception level in bit 2 and 3, the other bits will be 0.
-- Line 93: We check whether the value read is equal to 4, which means EL1, otherwise we continue
+- Line 93: We check whether the value read is equal to 4 (i.e. bits 3 and 2 are `01`), which means EL1, otherwise we continue
-- Line 94: If the values are equal, we jump to label EL1
+- Line 94: If the values are equal, we jump to label EL1, meaning that initialization was already done.
 - Line 96: We load the exception stack address for core 0.
 This is also used for FIQ (fast interrupt) and IRQ (normal interrupt).
 The variable referenced here is defined in `MemoryMap.h` (see [MemoryMap.h](###MemoryMap.h))
 - Line 97: We set the stack pointer for EL1 exceptions to this address